Pysi/easyRLS/doc/data-storage.md

 This defines the RAST standard (right-anterior-superior-time).
 Raw data might not be RAS, but all processed data has to be RAS.

-The following files are 4D stacks:
-- corrected.bin
-- graystack.bin

 ### In the matfile
 The matfile contains:
 - space (orientation)